mikelabadie/Final-Project-Group10/README.md

 # DeepLearningEmotions

 ## Setup
-I run the commands in project_instance_config.txt to update my environment and to download/unzip data files.
+1. I run the commands in project_instance_config.txt to update my environment and to download/unzip data files.
+  * Updates environment (cuda drivers, tensorflow-gpu, keras)
-1. Unzip images and metadata to local machine
+  * Unzip images and metadata to local machine
-2. Change Code/configuartion.py to reflect locations of unzipped files (though it is probably easier to unzip to match file structure as observed in Code/configuration.py).
+2. Change Code/configuartion.py to reflect locations of unzipped files.
+Though it is probably easier to unzip to match file structure as observed in Code/configuration.py.

 ## Code
 ### Preprocessing